Hinton RCMP identify Athabasca woman, 25, as victim of homicide | CBC News

 Police said Duperron's family reported her missing on April 15.

-A missing-person investigation determined she was last seen in Edmonton in the beginning of April.
+A missing-person investigation determined she was last seen in Edmonton at the beginning of April.

 An autopsy was conducted in Edmonton on April 25.
 The cause of death has not yet been determined, police said in Friday's news release.